mmarinovic/mmarinovic/README.md

 Blank is a collaborative team of developers, designers, and product specialists in building web3 products.

 ### Contact
-Direct message me 𝕏 for the best response times.
+Direct message me on [𝕏](https://twitter.com/0xMarko) for the best fastest response time.

-My [X](https://twitter.com/0xMarko) DM's are open.